-The beginning of the Jewish settlement is not exactly known.
-The first Jews lived in Mińsk in the 17th century and were engaged in alcohol production[1.1].
-In the 18th century, Jews were no longer in Mińsk, although it is probable that some people of Jewish nationality (barbers or some lessees of the inns) were still in the city and belonged to the kahal in Węgrów [1.2].
-The Jewish settlement on a larger scale in Mińsk took place after 1768, after lifting the restrictions concerning the permanent residence of the Jews in Masovia.
+The exact beginnings of Jewish settlement here is not known.
+The first Jews to live in Mińsk came in the 17th century and engaged in alcohol production[1.1].
+In the 18th century, Jews were no longer in Mińsk, although it is probable that some Jews (barber-surgeons or some lessees of inns) still remained in the city and belonged to the kehilla in Węgrów [1.2].
+Larger scale Jewish settlement in Mińsk took place after 1768, following the lifting of restrictions on permanent Jewish residence in the Mazowiecki Province.

-The first rabbi in Mińsk was Israel Jankiel (last name unknown), followed by Menasze, Mosiek Nejman and Majer Selson[1.5].
-At that time, Josek Grynberg deputized for the Mińsk rabbi[1.6].
-In 1835, Szymsio Kligman became a rabbi and held this authority for 40 years.
-He contributed to the development of the community by, among many other things, building a wooden synagogue and apartments for the rabbi and a scholar – Josek Arson[1.7].
-In 1874, Jechiel Michl Rabinowicz became a rabbi.
+Minsk's first rabbi was Israel Jankiel (last name unknown).
+He was followed by Menashe, Mosiek Nejman and Majer Selson[1.5].
+At that time, Josek Grynberg deputised for the Mińsk rabbi[1.6].
+In 1835, Szymsio Kligman became the rabbi and held that position for 40 years.
+He contributed to the development of the community by, among many other things, building a wooden synagogue and apartments for the rabbi and for a scholar – Josek Arson[1.7].
+In 1874, Jechiel Michel Rabinowicz became the rabbi.

-Hasidic Jews constituted a fairly large group in Mińsk Mazowiecki.
-They could be divided into supporters of seven tzadikim: from Góra Kalwaria, Aleksandrów, Parysów, Radzymin, Skierniewice, Piaseczno and Nowomińsk[1.12].
+Hassidic Jews constituted a fairly large group within Mińsk Mazowiecki.
+They were divided into supporters of seven tzadikim - those from Góra Kalwaria, Aleksandrów, Parysów, Radzymin, Skierniewice, Piaseczno and Nowomińsk[1.11].

 [1.1] T. Lalik, Mińsk Mazowiecki…, p.
 99